DePuy Synthes Mechanical Engineering Scholarship

-What attributes are Janssen and CIT looking for in the scholarship student?
+What attributes are DePuy Synthes and CIT looking for in the scholarship student?

 - A personal determination to apply her/his knowledge and skills in the promotion of human health and well-being.

-- An appreciation of the role of a mechanical engineer in the design, construction and operation of a pharmaceutical/biopharmaceutical plant.
+- An Appreciation of the role of a mechanical engineer in the design and manufacture of Medical Devices.

 - The potential to be creative and innovative in the design and implementation of solutions to engineering challenges.

 - The interpersonal skills required to contribute to the optimal performance of multi-disciplinary teams and to ultimately lead such teams.

-- The personal qualities of integrity and attention to detail required to ensure the safe provision of life-enhancing and life-saving products to our customers.
+- The personal qualities of integrity and attention to detail required to ensure the safe provision of life-enhancing products to our customers.